Turlock Truck Accident Lawyer

 - Drugged or drunk driving: Because of the heavy penalties for drugged or drunk driving, accidents caused by these influences were 0.04 percent or less.

-- Fatigue: Driving long hours tires a driver, and truck drivers are commonly on the road for long periods of time.
+- Fatigue: Driving long hours tires a driver, and truck drivers are commonly on the road for long periods.
 Fatigue caused 7 percent of the traffic collisions.

 - Illness: One percent of truck accidents happened because the driver was sick.
 Since truck drivers are paid by the mile, and there is an urgency to get goods to their destinations, a driver may be behind the wheel when they are too ill to do so.

-- Pressure from the company: Around 10 percent of truck accidents are caused by pressure from the company, which resulted in negligent driving, including speeding by the trucker.
+- Pressure from the company: Around 10 percent of truck accidents are caused by pressure from the company, which results in negligent driving, including speeding by the trucker.

 Big trucks are not limited to tractor-trailers or tankers.
 They can also include the following:

 Many of the accidents caused by a collision with a big truck are the same as passenger vehicles.
 They may involve rear-ending collisions, T-bone accidents, or head-on crashes.
-However, a big rig is unique in that some of the accidents they are involved in are different due to the truck's height and because they normally pull trailers or tankers.
-Some common trucking accidents include:
+However, a big rig is unique because some accidents involved are different due to the truck's height and because they usually pull trailers or tankers.
+Some of the common types of trucking collisions include:

-- Override/underride: This occurs when a smaller vehicle is ridden over by the big rig or slides underneath it.
+- Override/underride: A smaller vehicle is ridden over by the big rig or slides underneath it.
 These can happen due to a sudden slowdown in traffic, and the trucker cannot stop, which can cause an override accident.
-Underrides happen if the truck does not have adequate or working lights or reflectors, and the driver of a passenger vehicle does not see it until it is too late.
+Underrides happen if the truck does not have adequate or working lights or reflectors, and the passenger vehicle driver does not see it until it is too late.

 - Blind spots: Because big rigs have large blind spots on all sides, especially along with the trailer, they can be negligent in changing lanes, causing a collision with another vehicle.